Donna M. Loring: A Penobscot Voice in Politics and Community

 About the collection and exhibit

-The Donna M. Loring papers offer an in-depth perspective into the Loring’s experience as the Penobscot Nation’s representative to the Maine State Legislature and the history of Maine’s Tribal communities and the many legal and legislative challenges have faced in their relationship with state government.
+The Donna M. Loring papers offer an in-depth perspective into her experience as the Penobscot Nation’s representative to the Maine State Legislature and the history of Maine’s Tribal communities and the many legal and legislative challenges have faced in their relationship with state government.
 The collection contain drafts of Loring’s autobiographical work In the Shadow of the Eagle: A Tribal Representative in Maine (2008) and materials related to the history of Maine’s tribes, the Maine Indian Land Claims settlement, and Native arts and culture.
 Also contains correspondence, documentation of Loring’s community and professional activities, private writings, photographs, films, CDs, memorabilia and records of Loring’s overseas military service during the Vietnam War and her work with Vietnam Women Veterans.

 A portion of Loring’s correspondence regarding legislative issues, items of concern to the Penobscot Indian Nation, work on the Women’s Veteran Commission and in coordinating a Vietnam Women’s Veteran reunion.

 Legislative Files, 1976-2008